 Help Towards a House

 Getting a foot on the property ladder is more difficult now than it’s ever been.
 Many people find themselves stuck in the cycle of rent taking all of their money and then not being able to save.
 And with house prices going up, and mortgages getting harder and harder to get, buying a house is out of reach for many young people.
+Even if they choose to click here for more information on how they can escape this cycle, it can be very difficult.
 When Boomers were young, houses were generally around four times their annual income.
 Today it’s almost double that at seven times their annual income.
 Twenty-five-to-thirty four-year-olds now are less well off than the same age group a decade ago, and on top of this, every other older age group has significantly increased in wealth.
 Who knows what the situation could be in a couple of decades when your child reaches the age where they want to buy.
 Having some savings in place to put towards a deposit can give your son or daughter the boost they need to secure that mortgage- even if they have to save for a while themselves too.
 Owning their home gives them security, and means everything they spend or invest into it is boosting its value.
 And isn’t just ‘dead money’ being paid to a landlord each month?
 Up to 30% of young, first-time homeowners rely on the bank of mum and dad to get onto the property ladder.
 If this is something

 Help Towards Driving Lessons and Their First Car